JetBrains/kotlin/compiler/testData/diagnostics/ReadMe.md

 ### 5. API_VERSION

 This directive emulates the behavior of the `-api-version` command line option, disallowing to use declarations annotated with `@SinceKotlin(X)` where X is greater than the specified API version.
+Note that if this directive is present, the NEWER_VERSION_IN_SINCE_KOTLIN diagnostic is automatically disabled, _unless_ the "!DIAGNOSTICS" directive is present.

 #### Usage: